Expected geoneutrino signal at JUNO using local integrated 3-D refined crustal model: Building of U/Th concentrations cell-by-cell

 \section{Building of \text{U/Th} concentrations cell-by-cell}

-Within a 200-kilometer radius of the JUNO center was divided into $0.4^\circ \times 0.4^\circ \times$1 km cell size, whereas in the 200-500-kilometer range, the cell size was $1^\circ \times 1^\circ \times $1 km.
-Each cell was further subdivided into ranges according to the \ref{subsection:sampling} mentioned rock types. \text{U/Th} abundance of each rock type combined with the 3-D lithology proportion map derived from seismic wave velocity, the average \text{U/Th} abundance of each cell was subsequently calculated.
+Within a 500-kilometer radius of the JUNO center, the region was divided into cells of size $0.4^\circ \times 0.4^\circ \times$1 km.
+Each cell was further subdivided based on the rock types mentioned in subsection \ref{subsection:sampling}.
+The \text{U/Th} abundance of each rock type, combined with the 3-D lithology proportion map derived from seismic wave velocity data, was used to calculate the average \text{U/Th} abundance of each cell.

-The processor to calculate \text{U/Th} abundance of each rock type as below: if there were more than five data points available for a rock type in a cell, the data were subsequently used to calculate abundance and related uncertainty.
-Given this criterion, when the available sample size was less than 10, expected abundance and uncertainty were calculated by using the mean and standard deviation, respectively.
-For sample size exceeding 10, expected abundance and uncertainty were determined by means of normal,logarithmic or gamma distribution fitting.
+The processor used to calculate the \text{U/Th} abundance of each rock type followed the following criteria: If there were more than five data points available for a rock type in a cell, the data were used to calculate the abundance and related uncertainty.
+When the available sample size was less than 10, the expected abundance and uncertainty were calculated using the sample mean and standard deviation, respectively.
+For sample sizes exceeding 10, the expected abundance and uncertainty were determined by fitting a normal, logarithmic, or gamma distribution to the data.
+By applying these criteria, the processor was able to accurately estimate the \text{U/Th} abundance of each rock type in each cell, even when the sample size was relatively small.

 The fitting function selected depended on the shape of the curve for the abundance distribution in a particular rock type.
 When the shape was symmetric, i.e. the arithmetic mean and median are equal, normal distribution was selected.
 When the geometric mean was greater than the median, a log normal distribution was chosen.
 Takeuchi et.al(2019)\cite{TAKEUCHI2019} demonstrated that when a distribution is a highly skewed log normal distribution, the median may be smaller than the arithmetic mean to an order of magnitude, increasing the error in the fitted estimate.
 However, a gamma distribution does not cause a deviation from the mean, which would seem to render it a better choice than normal and lognormal distributions(see Fig.\ref{fig:uthfitting}).